employer branding

 Clear and attractive communication of values

 Companies with a strong employer brand clearly express their vision, mission, and values, which attract talent that aligns with their culture.
-Take, for example, one of the tech giants like Apple.
+Take, for example, one of the tech giants like Apple

 Their brand is centered around innovation, creativity, and the impact employees have on the world.
-Apple seeks individuals who share these values, ensuring long-term retention.

 Besides attracting creative and innovative individuals, Apple’s culture fosters their ideas and creates an environment where employees want to develop and contribute to collective goals.